erinkelsey/greatplaces-flutter/README.md

 2. Go to the Google Maps service

+3. Enable the following APIs:

-3. Enable Maps Static API
+- Maps Static API
+- Places API
+- Maps SDK for Android
+- Maps SDK for iOS
+- Geocoding API

 4. Go to Credentials